Akil Baddoo Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 25th in MLB.
+- The Guardians pitching staff is 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.99).
+- The Guardians have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.

-- Guardians pitchers combine to give up 172 home runs (1.1 per game), the fewest in the league.
+- The Guardians surrender the first-fewest home runs in baseball (172 total, 1.1 per game).

-- McKenzie gets the start for the Guardians, his fourth of the season.
-He is 0-2 with a 6.17 ERA and 15 strikeouts in 11 2/3 innings pitched.

-- The righty's last appearance was on Sunday against the Baltimore Orioles, when he went 1 2/3 innings, surrendering three earned runs while allowing only one hit.
+- The right-hander's most recent appearance came on Tuesday against the Cincinnati Reds, when he tossed 3 1/3 innings, surrendering five earned runs while giving up four hits.

-- The 26-year-old has an ERA of 6.17, with 11.6 strikeouts per nine innings, in three games this season.
-Opponents are hitting .205 against him.

 © 2023 Data Skrive.
 All rights reserved.